 “We have confiscated all evidence, including CCTV footage and have started raiding other culprit’s homes but we stand nowhere,” he reiterated

 In the same article Hyder stated: "The JIT are doing everything possible in their power to resolve the situation.
 If the deceased’s family wants to reform the JIT, let them do it,” he stated while shrugging his shoulders.
 “We will apprehend all those responsible as soon as possible,” he reassured.

 The Health department have missed two deadlines for submitting a report and are still inspecting CCTV footage.

-The family have told BPCA that to date none of them have been interviewed by the JIT in what they believe is an attempt to subvert justice.
+The family have told BPCA on Saturday 22nd April, that to-date none of them have been interviewed by the JIT in what they believe is an attempt to subvert justice.